Evaluating Talent Through a Private Equity Lens

 While private equity firms come in a variety of models, they are distinct in their hiring practices.
 It’s important to understand the general executive profile that is sought for CEO and leadership opportunities within portfolio companies before pursuing these roles.

 At its core, PE is about generating maximum investor returns while mitigating risk.
 An investment thesis provides a framework for determining the probable success of a potential business acquisition and a similar strategic formula is applied to the evaluation of talent.
-It includes:

 TRACK RECORD OF PERFORMANCE + RELEVANT BUSINESS PEDIGREE + KEY CHARACTERISTICS

 It is typical for a PE firm to set a defined time (~3-7 years) to recoup capital and exit the businesses they acquire.
 Therefore, the most sought-after executives are those that possess the greatest probability of success within the timeframe.

 1. Track record of performance